c128lib/Reference/Vic.md

 the VIC can, at any given time, address only 16K (16384 bytes) out of the 64K of RAM in a block.
-The 16K area seen by the VIC chip is referred to as a video bank, not to be confused with one of the processor's bank configurations—there is no relationship.
+The 16K area seen by the VIC chip is referred to as a video bank, not to be confused with one of the processor's bank configurations-there is no relationship.

 All of the information for the VIC screen